 Administration And Training

-Patients and/or caregivers should be instructed in the appropriate use of Auvi-Q™.
-Auvi-Q™ should be injected into the middle of the outer thigh (through clothing, if necessary).
+Instruct patients and/or caregivers in the appropriate use of Auvi-Q. Auvi-Q should be injected into the middle of the outer thigh (through clothing, if necessary).
 Each device is a single-use injection.
-Advise patients to seek immediate medical care in conjunction with administration of Auvi-Q™.
+Advise patients to seek immediate medical care in conjunction with administration of Auvi-Q.

-Complete patient information, including dosage, directions for proper administration and precautions can be found inside each Auvi-Q™ carton.
-A printed label on the surface of Auvi-Q™ shows instructions for use and a diagram depicting the injection process.
-Auvi-Q™ also emits visual prompts and electronic voice instructions for use.
+Complete patient information, including dosage, directions for proper administration and precautions can be found inside each Auvi-Q carton.
+Review Auvi-Q’s instructional and safety systems with patients and/or caregivers.
+These systems include the printed label on the surface of Auvi Q showing instructions for use and a diagram depicting the injection process, an automatic needle retraction system, visual prompts, electronic beeps, and voice instructions for use.
+Instruct patients and/or caregivers that the needle will not be visible after the injection.

-Patients and/or caregivers should be instructed to use the Trainer to familiarize themselves with the use of Auvi-Q™ in an allergic emergency.
+Instruct patients and/or caregivers to use and practice with the Trainer to familiarize themselves with the use of Auvi-Q in an allergic emergency.
 The Trainer may be used multiple times.

 Epinephrine may produce symptoms and signs that include an increase in heart rate, the sensation of a more forceful heartbeat, palpitations, sweating, nausea and vomiting, difficulty breathing, pallor, dizziness, weakness or shakiness, headache, apprehension, nervousness, or anxiety.
 These symptoms and signs usually subside rapidly, especially with rest, quiet and recumbency.
 Patients with hypertension or hyperthyroidism may develop more severe or persistent effects, and patients with coronary artery disease could experience angina.
 Patients with diabetes may develop increased blood glucose levels following epinephrine administration.
 Patients with Parkinson’s disease may notice a temporary worsening of symptoms [see WARNINGS AND PRECAUTIONS].